 The building was built entirely in white stone, and designed in a traditional medieval Fatimid style.
 This means lots of sumptuous decorations of plants and geometric patterns to feast your eyes upon.
 Guided tours are available six days a week starting at 10am.
 Tours usually run every 75 minutes on average, and are organized by the Shaikh Mohammed Centre of Cultural Understanding.
 The Jumeirah Mosque is the perfect place to get immersed in Emirate life and traditions as well as to cultivate a deeper understanding of Islamic holidays, traditions, customs and rituals that often mystify and perplex un-initiated onlookers.

-Best things to do in Dubai #4 – Visit the Spice Market or Spice Souk
+4. Visit the Spice Market or Spice Souk

 Thousands of years of Arabic culture and tradition are conjured up by paying a visit to Dubai’s old Spice Market or Souk in Arabic.
 More than just a centuries-old shopping experience, the Spice Market is the perfect way to get a dose of the daily life that has taken place here for thousands of years.
 Follow the scent of frankincense and myrrh, and the colorful rows of fragrant spices and delights.